nodejs/node/BUILDING.md

 differ slightly.
 After you've successfully built a binary, running the test suite to validate that the binary works as intended is a good next step.

-If you consistently can reproduce a test failure, search for it in the [Node.js issue tracker](https://github.com/nodejs/node/issues) or file a new issue.
+If you can reproduce a test failure consistently, search for it in the [Node.js issue tracker](https://github.com/nodejs/node/issues) or file a new issue.